Other Posts

 Course Challenge Timelines

-Course challenge requests need to be submitted to school administrators by October 1st and/or March 1st of each school year.
+Course challenge requests need to be submitted to school administrators and then forwarded to Amanda Chan, Challenge Coordinator (mailto:achan@sd61.bc.ca) by October 15th and/or March 3rd of each school year.

-Course challenges will be completed at a mutually agreed upon time in November and April of each school year and will be facilitated and/or supported by the District Team.
+Course challenges will be completed at a mutually agreed upon time in November and April of each school year.

 Have questions or need clarification? email: learningteam@sd61.bc.ca